This indicates resources located on The Teacher's Corner.

 (This is a sample lesson in PDF format.
 You need Adobe Acrobat Reader to view it.)

 In-class materials and a website enable students to learn about and get hands on practice in investing.
 A CD provides background info, lesson plans, worksheets, overhead masters, glossary, and answer keys.
-Topics range from defining a stock, calculations involving stock transactions, and trading in a virtual portfolio on the Marketocracy website (www.marketocracy.com).
+Topics range from defining a stock, calculations involving stock transactions, and trading in a virtual portfolio on the Marketocracy website (www.marketocracy.com -Sorry!
+This website has since shut down).
 Lesson plans are free and require only a registration to obtain.

 This activity can be used as a cooperative learning math station: Create a large ladder on the floor using masking tape.
 The ladder should have at least 11 rungs.
 Each rung should have a different question written on it.
 The students answer the problems by putting the right amount of money in the space above the rung, which had the question listed on it.
 They then work their way up the ladder one step at a time.
 The questions also should get harder as they get higher up on the ladder.